lguillier/AB_SA/README.md

 ### Fitting the multinomial logistic model

-Once the most appropriate model (i.e. after testing different maxGenes and selecting the best model based on accuracy obtained on the test sets) the multinomial logistic model can be fitted on the full input dataset
+Once the most appropriate model (i.e. after testing different maxGenes and selecting the best model based on accuracy obtained on the test sets) the multinomial logistic model can be fitted on the full input dataset.
+The AIC value can

 ### Predicting the source of other strains